esa-tu-darmstadt/graphene/README.md

 # Graphene Linear Algebra Framework
-Graphene is a linear algebra framework for for GraphCore IPUs.
+Graphene is a linear algebra framework for GraphCore IPUs.

 The framework provides a domain-specific language (DSL) for expressing algebraic algorithms.
 The DSL consists of C++ classes that can be used to express algorithms in a high-level, mathematical way.